 The greatest problem with termites is that you can never really know the exact extent of the infestation.
 Called “the silent destroyers” for good reason, termites have the ability to create a great deal of damage long before you realize you have a problem.
 If your concrete foundation has cracks or hollow spaces where the floor meets the wall, termites can use them to travel up into the house without any apparent signs of mud tubes and build a network of tunnels that can compromise your house’s substructure.

 Getting rid of termites on a property requires several skills.
 Extensive knowledge of building construction is often needed to locate potential entry points for termites, many of which are hidden or hard to access.
 Effective termite control also utilizes specialized tools such as drills, pumps, soil treatment rods, and other equipment.
 In severe infestations, a typical treatment may require hundreds of gallons of termiticide to be injected alongside the foundation, inside walls, and in other critical areas.

 While termites are not at all interested in munching on your concrete foundation, they will certainly take advantage of your house’s vulnerabilities and cause thousands of dollars’ worth of damage.
-Having a pest specialist by your side to detect termites’ hiding places and seal potential entry points will help you prevent these highly destructive pests from causing substantial damage to your house and property.
+Having a Toronto exterminator by your side to detect termites’ hiding places and seal potential entry points will help you prevent these highly destructive pests from causing substantial damage to your house and property.

 About the Author

 Daniel Mackie, co-owner of Greenleaf Pest Control, is a Toronto pest control expert well-known as an industry go-to guy, an innovator of safe, effective pest control solutions, and is a regular guest on HGTV.
 Mackie, along with business partner Sandy Costa, were the first pest control professionals in Canada to use detection dogs and thermal remediation for the successful eradication of bed bugs.
 In his free time, he is an avid gardener.